Bemidji Regional Airport: Medevac

 Bemidji Regional Airport is one of four locations for Sanford Health AirMed, a level 1 Trauma Center located in Fargo, North Dakota.

 History

 In 2020 the airport received a $1,123,770 CARES Act award.

-On September 18, 2020, the Bemidji Airport was where President Donald J. Trump learned about the death of Supreme Court Justice Ruth Bader Ginsburg.
+On September 18, 2020, the Bemidji Airport was where President Donald Trump learned about the death of Supreme Court Justice Ruth Bader Ginsburg.
 Trump was notified of her death after a campaign rally while walking towards Air Force One.